erdnaxe/blog.nanax.fr/content/post/2022-05-08-fi-secure-green-server.md

 ## Official description

-> La société MegaSecure mets à disposition un serveur sécurisé permettant de
-> lancer des opérations tout en maîtrisant la consommation énergétique de ce
-> dernier.
+> The MegaSecure company provides a secure server allowing users to compute
+> operations while controlling its energy consumption.
 >
-> Le serveur permet d'exécuter des commandes de manière sécurisée.
-En effet, il
-> repose sur un composant sécurisé afin de vérifier la signature de toute
-> commande reçue avant de l'exécuter.
+> The server allows to execute commands in a secure way.
+Indeed, it relies
+> on a secure element in order to verify the signature of any command received
+> before executing it.
 >
-> Le code Python équivalent à la signature est le suivant :
+> The Python code equivalent to the signature process is:
 >
 > ```Python
 > def sign(self, m):
 >     return pow(int(sha256(m), 16), self.d, self.N)
 > ```
 >
-> et la vérification est faite de la manière suivante :
+> and the verification process is equivalent to:
 >
 > ```Python
 > def verif(self, m, s):
 >     return int(sha256(m), 16) == pow(int(s),self.e,self.N)
 > ```
 >
-> Néanmoins, étant en phase de test seules deux commandes (`ls -la flag.txt` et
+> However, only two commands (`ls -la flag.txt` and `cat flag.txt`) are
-> `cat flag.txt`) sont disponibles.
-Par ailleurs, il a été remarqué que le
-> serveur présente des comportements étranges dans certaines configurations.
+> available.
+Moreover, it has been noticed that the server server presents
+> strange behaviors in some configurations.
 >
-> `nc challenges.france-cybersecurity-challenge.fr 2253`
+> Server: `nc challenges.france-cybersecurity-challenge.fr 2253`

 ## Exploration